Cranfield University: Student life

 Facilities at the Cranfield University campus include a sports centre, which incorporates a fitness centre and aerobics studio, playing fields, sports pitches and several tennis courts.
 On campus there are two small shops, one run by the CSA and one by Budgens.
 There are a limited range of eateries open during mealtimes, two Costa Coffee outlets, and one bar, also run by the CSA, which is open intermittently Monday to Friday.

 Students' union

 Cranfield Students Association (CSA) is the students' union and runs the main student bar, cafe and shop on the Cranfield campus.
 It is based in building 114 close to the centre of the campus.

 The CSA is run by a team of elected students and supported by a small team of staff.
 The aim of the CSA is to support and represent Cranfield University students, promote student welfare and organise social, cultural and sporting activities.

 Student accommodation

-At the Cranfield University campus there are a wide range of accommodation options for full-time students, from halls of residence to shared houses, apartments for couples and houses for families.
+At the Cranfield University campus, accommodation for full-time students includes halls of residence, shared houses, apartments for couples and houses for families.

 For part-time students, there are two options available – the 186-room Cranfield Management Development Centre and the 114-room Mitchell Hall, both of which are situated on campus.